J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Data and galaxy properties

 where the parameters $\mathcal{X} = \{M_{\star}, {\rm SFR}, {\rm sSFR}\}$ were explored.
 The distribution of the differences for the $14\,063$ objects in common was approximated with a Gaussian distribution.
 The median ($\mu$) and the dispersion ($\sigma$) of the Gaussian were used to determine the quality of the J-PLUS measurements.

 The stellar masses present a difference of $0.13$ dex and a dispersion of $0.2$ dex (Fig.~\ref{fig:mass_puertas}).
-The difference is compatible with the typical systematical uncertainties, due to the use of different models, in stellar mass estimates ($\sim 0.3$ dex, \citealt{barro2011uv}).
-The stellar masses were further tested by applying the \cite{taylor2011galaxy} mass-to-light relation,

-where $M_i$ is the absolute magnitude in the rest-frame $i$ band and $(g-i)$ is the rest-frame color.
+The difference is compatible with typical systematical uncertainties due to the use of different models in stellar mass estimates ($\sim 0.3$ dex, \citealt{barro2011uv}).
+The stellar masses were further tested by applying the \cite{taylor2011galaxy} mass-to-light relation, $\log{(M_{*}}/{M_{\odot}}) = 1.15 + 0.70\,(g-i) - 0.4\,M_i$, where $M_i$ is the absolute magnitude in the rest-frame $i$ band and $(g-i)$ is the rest-frame color.
 Both were derived from \texttt{CIGALE}.
-As stated by \cite{taylor2011galaxy}, this relation can be used to estimate the stellar mass with a $0.1$ dex precision.
-An offset of $-0.08$ dex and a remarkable low dispersion of just $0.03$ was found (Fig.~\ref{fig:clsj_taylor_mass}).
+This relation can be used to estimate the stellar mass with a $0.1$ dex precision.
+We find an offset of $-0.08$ dex and a remarkable low dispersion of $0.03$ (Fig.~\ref{fig:clsj_taylor_mass}).
 The comparison with \citet{puertas2017aperture} includes the distance uncertainty from the photometric redshifts, while the comparison with \cite{taylor2011galaxy} only accounts for differences in the mass-to-light ratio inference.

 The SFR and the sSFR are compared in Figs.~\ref{fig:sfr_puertas} and \ref{fig:ssfr_puertas}, respectively.
 The offsets obtained are $-0.01$ dex for SFR and $-0.15$ dex for sSFR, while the dispersions are $0.44$ dex and $0.34$ dex, respectively.
 The SFR is measured without bias, and the sSFR offset reflects the difference found in the stellar mass estimate.
-Because the distance uncertainty affects in the same way both the stellar mass and the SFR, the sSFR dispersion is lower.
+Because the distance uncertainty affects both the stellar mass and the SFR in the same way, the sSFR dispersion is lower.

-The \citet{puertas2017aperture} sample is biased toward star-forming galaxies with $r \lesssim 18$ mag (Appendix~\ref{app:dp17}).
+The \citet{puertas2017aperture} sample is biased toward SF galaxies with $r \lesssim 18$ mag (Appendix~\ref{app:dp17}).
 We divided the sSFR distribution in Fig.~\ref{fig:ssfr_puertas} by the uncertainty derived from \texttt{CIGALE}.
-The resulting distribution is Gaussian with $\sigma = 0.9$, close to the expected unity.
+The resulting distribution is Gaussian, with $\sigma = 0.9$, close to the expected unity.
 This implies that \texttt{CIGALE} errors are reliable and overestimated by just $10$\%.
 The median of the sSFR uncertainties from \texttt{CIGALE} in the full J-PLUS sample increases from 0.3 dex at $15 < r < 16$ mag to 0.45 dex at $19 < r < 20$ mag.
-We conclude that the stellar mass and the sSFR can be properly estimated from J-PLUS optical photometry alone within a factor of two-three at $r < 20$ mag.
+We conclude that the stellar mass and the sSFR can be properly estimated from J-PLUS optical photometry alone to within a factor of 2-3 at $r < 20$ mag.